dominodatalab/cdk-cf-eks/terraform/README.md

 * aws\_region: The region to be deployed into.
 This must match the region given in the Domino CDK config
 * name: The unique name of the deployment.
 This must match the name given in the Domino CDK config
 * parameters: Extra parameters to give to the CloudFormation stack.
 This *must* include all asset parameters that CDK generates.
 Using the helper command below, we will generate them for you.
 To understand how they're generated, see the subsection "Determine asset parameters" in the "Manual Preparation" section
 * template\_filename: The name of the CloudFormation template in the asset directory.
-It will usually be `eks-stack.template.json`
+It will usually be `yourname-eks-stack.template.json`

 ### Generating a Terraform module configuration

 There is a helper command `generate_terraform_bootstrap` in `app.py` that you can use to generate a Terraform configuration utilizing this module:

- python3 app.py generate\_terraform\_bootstrap /path/to/this/module your-asset-bucket-name aws-region your-deployment-name eks-stack
+ python3 app.py generate\_terraform\_bootstrap /path/to/this/module your-asset-bucket-name aws-region your-deployment-name yourname-eks-stack

 This command will prepare the asset directory (some files need to be zipped), determine the proper asset prameters, and then finally generate the config for the terraform module and print it to standard out.
 This terraform config can be used as-is to deploy your CDK CloudFormation stack.

 #### Example output

-    /cdk-cf-eks/# python3 app.py generate\_terraform\_bootstrap ./terraform my-bucket /assetdir us-west-2 exampledomino eks-stack
+    /cdk-cf-eks/# python3 app.py generate\_terraform\_bootstrap ./terraform my-bucket /assetdir us-west-2 exampledomino yourname-eks-stack
     {
         "module": {
             "cdk": {